elycheea/elycheea/README.md

 ### Hello 👋

-I’m Elysia — a creative technologist.
+I’m Elysia — a UX engineer.

-By day, I’m a UX manager (formerly senior product designer and front-end lead) for an internal product on IBM’s intranet.<br/>
-By night, I’m an intensely casual gamer, enjoying island life as I slowly pay back my debts to Tom Nook. #ACNH

 Working closely with both designers and developers, I have a growing interest in design and front-end dev ops.